buchmiet/FastFsm/fluentapi.md

 - Can optionally accept `CancellationToken` as second parameter
 - Must return `ExceptionDirective` or `ValueTask<ExceptionDirective>`
 - Can be synchronous or asynchronous
+- Exactly one global handler per machine is supported; multiple declarations result in a compile-time error.

 **ExceptionDirective Values:**
 - `Continue` - Swallow the exception and continue execution